๐Ÿ”ฌBiophysics

 3. A researcher wants to study how a chaperone protein helps a client protein fold in real-time.
 Which two techniques from this guide could capture the dynamic folding process, and what different information would each provide?

-4. An FRQ asks you to design an experiment measuring how a drug affects sodium channel function.
-Which technique would you use, and what specific parameters could you measure?
+4. Design an experiment measuring how a drug affects sodium channel function.
+Which technique would you use, what recording configuration would be most informative, and what specific parameters could you measure?

 5. Why might a structural biologist use CD spectroscopy before attempting cryo-EM or X-ray crystallography?
 What preliminary information does CD provide that guides downstream structural studies?